acjones617/scipy-node/optimize/README.md

 #### point (required):

 The values of the multivariate function at which we are trying to calculate the derivative for.
+The function expects an array of values.
+Even if we are calculating a univariate function, we need to pass in an array with length 1.

 #### options (optional):

-Our options object can take a single property: epsilon.
+Our options object can take two properties: epsilon and the variable name if func is a string.
 Forward finite-difference approximation is used to approximate the gradient of the scalar function.
 Epsilon is the increment to x used to determine the function gradient.
 This can be either a scalar, in which case the same epsilon will be applied to all variables, or an array of length equal to the number of variables.
 The default value for epsilon is 10^-6.
 Small values are recommended for increased accuracy.
 Epsilon must be nonzero.

     options = {
       epsilon: [0.000001, 0.001]